Souvik-Mandal-Harvard/Machine-Learning-for-Data-Science/supervised-ML/00_Regression/Guide00_Supervised-ML_Linear_Regression_end-to-end_workflow.md

 | **Ridge** (L2) | sum of squared coefficients | Shrinks all coefficients toward zero; handles correlated features well. |
 | **Lasso** (L1) | sum of absolute coefficients | Can shrink some coefficients exactly to zero, acting as automatic feature selection. |

 (scikit-learn scales the terms slightly differently between the two, but the idea is the same.)
-The **regularization strength $\alpha$** is a *hyperparameter*: $\alpha = 0$ is ordinary linear regression, and larger $\alpha$ means a simpler, more constrained model (more bias, less variance).
+The **regularization strength $\alpha$** is a *hyperparameter*: for Ridge, $\alpha = 0$ recovers ordinary linear regression; for Lasso, $\alpha = 0$ is numerically unstable in scikit-learn, so use plain `LinearRegression` when you want no penalty at all.
+In both cases, larger $\alpha$ means a simpler, more constrained model (more bias, less variance).
 Features must be scaled first (Stage 6.5), or the penalty would unfairly punish features measured in small units.

 ### 9.3 Hyperparameter Tuning with Grid Search
 You now have several hyperparameters to choose: the polynomial degree, $\alpha$, which method (Ridge or Lasso), and so on. **Grid search** automates the choice: